michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0080.md

 - n: the lawyers acting for the state to put the case against the defendant
 - n: the continuance of something begun with a view to its completion
 ### Family
+- prosecution: prosecutions+
-prosecution: prosecutions+;prosecute: prosecuted, prosecutes, prosecuting, prosecution, prosecutor;prosecutor: prosecutors
+- prosecute: prosecuted, prosecutes, prosecuting, prosecution, prosecutor
+- prosecutor: prosecutors
 ### Examples
 - “People are looking for a visible clampdown in China and results in terms of arrests and prosecutions.”
 - That case is part of an overall increase in prosecutions of officers in fatal shootings in the two years since Ferguson.